ELOI-CODE1/ELOI-CODE1/README.md

 ## 🧩 About Me
 - 📚 Student of Software Engineering
-- 💡 Curious about AI, Software development and mobile application development
+- 💡 Curious about AI, Software development and mobile application developmen
-- ☕ Founder of a small online business — combining tech and entrepreneurship

 ---